How to Grow Your Account Management Team

 1. Elements of the Job

-At 9 Clouds, our project management team is responsible for tasks such as:
+At 9 Clouds, our account management team is responsible for tasks such as:

 - Communicating with clients